KYDA: Acquisition by EMF

 It was announced on November 5, 2012, that Educational Media Foundation, owner of Christian Contemporary K-LOVE and then Christian Rock Air1, would expand to the Dallas/Fort Worth area by purchasing KTCY from Liberman for $6 million.
-As Entercom-owned classic hits station KLUV 98.7 owns the "K-Love" branding in the Dallas/Fort Worth market, it was assumed that the station would take Air1 to avoid confusion.
+As CBS Radio-owned classic hits station KLUV 98.7 used the "K-Love" branding in the Dallas/Fort Worth market at the time, it was assumed that the station would take Air1 to avoid confusion.
 On February 8, the station went off the air to make way for EMF's takeover.
-EMF reserved the KYDA call letters for the current format that launched at 4 PM on February 12, 2013.
+EMF reserved the callsign KYDA for the current format that launched at 4 PM on February 12, 2013.

 Signal

-Unlike most of the area's FM stations like competitor KLTY, which transmit their signals from Cedar Hill, KYDA transmits its signal from an unincorporated area within the county borders of Cooke, Montague, and Wise.
+Unlike most of the area's FM stations like sister station KLTY, which transmit their signals from Cedar Hill, KYDA transmits its signal from an unincorporated area within the county borders of Cooke, Montague, and Wise.
 Therefore, KYDA's signal is much stronger in the Northwestern parts of the Dallas/Fort Worth metroplex as well as the cities of Decatur, Bowie, Gainesville, and Sherman, to as far north as Ardmore, Oklahoma, but is considerably weaker in Dallas and areas Southeast of the city itself.